Email Marketing Subject Lines and Tips on Creating Them

 (To add to the personalization, you may consider calling the potential customer by name in the email proper.)

 Power words in the subject line will net you opens

-Your marketing email’s subject line should motivate people into acting the way you want them to.
+As another email marketing tip, your email marketing’s subject line should motivate people into acting the way you want them to.
 For example, does your email contain information about a sale?
 Words like ‘% off’ or ‘limited time (only)’ will get shoppers coming into your store in droves.
 What about a new product hitting shelves?
 Use ‘latest,’ ‘introducing,’ or ‘brand new,’ they’ll open your email in a heartbeat.
 People who love cooking won’t hesitate to take a peek at an email with a subject line with the word ‘recipe.’

 There are tons of power words out there!
-Here’s a list of some great ones you can use for your subject lines today!
+So, use them to spice up your email marketing subject lines.

 Add a dash of statistics

 The numbers never lie.
 One can twist words around however they like, but you can trust the statistics at the end of the day.
 So, on the one hand, a stated number in the subject line is far more reliable than a vague phrase.
-And on the other hand, even if the numerical statistic in your subject line seems improbable, it still catches the recipient’s attention.
-People have to know if the information they read is accurate — they can’t stop themselves from wanting to know!
+On the other hand, even if the numerical statistic in your subject line seems improbable, it still catches the recipient’s attention.
+People have to know if the information they read is accurate—they can’t stop themselves from wanting to know!
 Respond to this curiosity by ensuring that you back it up with facts enclosed in your email, of course.

 Test the waters yourself

 Getting data from other institutions is fine and all.
 However, testing for data yourself ensures results specific to you and your business.
 Unless you’re on a time crunch, why not try A/B subject line testing?
 A/B subject line testing, also called split testing, is the process of “send[ing] two different subject lines to a portion of contacts and automatically send the winning subject line to the rest.”
 Who knows?
 You could probably tailor your email marketing approach better this way!